Donders-Institute/bidscoin/docs/installation.rst

 Testing BIDScoin
 ----------------

-You can run the 'bidscoin' utility to test the installation of your BIDScoin tools and settings:
+You can run the 'bidscoin' utility to test the installation of your BIDScoin installation and settings:

 .. code-block:: console

+   $ bidscoin -t                        # Test with the default template bidsmap
-   $ bidscoin -t
+   $ bidscoin -t my_template_bidsmap    # Test with your custom template bidsmap

 Using a singularity container
 -----------------------------